ZHuffman5/custom-compiler/README.md

 # Custom Compiler in C

-Creating my own syntax or language similar to C and pascal.
+Creating my own compiler for a custom syntax similar to pascal or C

 ## x86_64 ASM